ghaithmusa0502/Tiff-to-STL-Converter-Viewer/README.md

          * **Pixels per Unit (mm):** Control the real-world scale of the 3D model relative to image pixels.
          * **Invert Height:*** Option to invert the height mapping, making darker pixels taller instead of brighter ones.
     * **Real-time 3D Visualisation:** Utilizes PyVista for interactive 3D rendering of the converted or loaded STL models.
-    * **Automatic Z-Height Colouring:** Models are automatically coloured in the viewer based on their Z-axis height, using a gradient from black (low) to white (high) with a gold midpoint.
+    * **Automatic Z-Height Colouring:** Models displayed in the viewer are automatically colored based on their Z-axis height.
+This colouring uses a gradient ranging from black for low heights to red for high heights, with a gold midpoint.
+Users can also select a solid colour for the model or customise the low, mid, and high gradient colours.
+    * **Screenshot Capability:** The application allows users to save a screenshot of the currently displayed 3D model in PNG format.
+    * **Reset View:** A "Reset View to Initial Position" button is available to return the 3D viewer's camera to its original position when the model was first loaded or converted.
     * **Save Functionality:"" Save the generated or loaded 3D models as new .stl files.
 * **Usage:**
     1. Ensure all dependencies are installed.